microsoft/Windows-driver-samples/.github/crashdetect/CrashDetectSetupGuide.md

 - **TIP:** It's a good idea to make a backup copy of the original **"winpe.wim"** image file before editing it in the following steps.
   - `C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Windows Preinstallation Environment\amd64\en-us\winpe.wim`

-- Plug a USB into the Host Controller.
+- Plug a USB drive into the Host Controller.
 - Check to make sure drive letters **A:** and **B:** are not currently used by any other drive.
-If used by the target USB, it's okay.
+If used by the target USB drive, it's okay.
 - Confirm the folder **`C:\WinPE_USB`** and its subfolders **`Scripts`** and **`Images`** exist.
 - Confirm the **`Scripts`** subfolder contains the following files that were downloaded from previous steps.
   - `CrashDetectOsReinstall.cmd`